laurentverbruggen/concourse-pipelines-discovery-resource/README.md

   See the [`git-config(1)` manual page](https://www.kernel.org/pub/software/scm/git/docs/git-config.html) for more information and documentation of existing git options.

 * `disable_ci_skip`: *Optional* Allows for commits that have been labeled with `[ci skip]` or `[skip ci]` previously to be discovered by the resource.

 * `commit_verification_keys`: *Optional*.
 Array of GPG public keys that the resource will check against to verify the commit (details below).

 * `commit_verification_key_ids`: *Optional*.
 Array of GPG public key ids that the resource will check against to verify the commit (details below).
 The corresponding keys will be fetched from the key server specified in `gpg_keyserver`.
 The ids can be short id, long id or fingerprint.

 * `gpg_keyserver`: *Optional*.
 GPG keyserver to download the public keys from.
   Defaults to `hkp:///keys.gnupg.net/`.

 * `config`: *Optional.* (default: concourse.json) The name of the JSON file containing pipeline configuration for this source.
+Configuration can specify an array of pipeline objects, where each objects holds the following
-  Configuration can specify an array of pipeline objects, where each objects holds the following fields:
+  fields:

     * `name`: *Required.* Name of the pipeline

     * `config`: *Required.* Relative path (from source config file) to configuration file for pipeline

-    * `vars`: *Optional.* Variables that can be passed to pipeline creation, see [fly documentation](https://concourse.ci/fly-set-pipeline.html) for more information.
+    * `vars`: *Optional.* Variables that can be passed to pipeline creation (see [fly documentation](https://concourse.ci/fly-set-pipeline.html) for more information).

-    * `vars_from`: *Optional.* Variable files that can be passed to pipeline creation, see [fly documentation](https://concourse.ci/fly-set-pipeline.html) for more information.
+    * `vars_from`: *Optional.* Variable files that can be passed to pipeline creation (see [fly documentation](https://concourse.ci/fly-set-pipeline.html) for more information).

 ### Example